 In 1993, highly regarded Bankers Trust Company gave Paul his first break hiring him as Assistant Portfolio Manager.
 His job was to work directly with high net worth clients.
 In 1995, he received a promotion and became a Senior Portfolio Manager.

 In 1998, Paul went to Deutsche Asset Management where he recommended stocks to four portfolio managers.
 He became a Senior Research Analyst with ING Funds in 2001 where he was the manager of two analysts who covered healthcare stocks.
 The team made recommendations to three different portfolio managers.

 In September of 2006, Paul became the Senior Portfolio Manager for Kinetics Asset Management.
 He was part of a team that raised more than $5 billion for Kinetics investment funds.
 He’s also responsible for managing investment accounts worth $25 billion.

-After earning the experience listed above, Paul Mampilly decided that he didn’t want to be a part of Wall Street any longer.
+After building a super resume that could have landed a seven figure income, Paul Mampilly decided that he didn’t want to be a part of Wall Street any longer.
 The reason is because he thought that Wall Street does not do enough to help a majority of the people.
 He wanted to assist people in investing their money, and he thought that the best way for him to do this was to start a newsletter.
 Now, he is in a position to help people from all walks of life.

 In January of 2013, Paul Mampilly opened Capuchin Consulting that is helping people earn profits through their investments.
 Paul Mampilly is proud that the research he does now is something that is within the reach of most people.
 This is in contrast to what happens on Wall Street because managers tend to focus on people with a lot more money to spend.